 All fields were automatically recognized.

-I was impressed with how quickly Acrobat DC created a fillable form from an existing document.
+My personal take: I was impressed with how quickly Acrobat Pro created a fillable form from an existing document.
 Most businesses use forms, and allowing them to be filled out on smart phones, tablets and laptops is a huge convenience and time saver.

 3. Edit and Markup Your PDF Documents